magmai-ai/magmai-doc/_docs/templates/Load Checkpoint.md

 ## Introduction

 This node operates as a selector.
 It selects the appropriate model based on the ckpt_name chosen by user.
-It also provide the clip model used for encoding text prompts and the vae model used for encoding and decoding images to and from latent space.
+It also provide the CLIP model used for encoding text prompts and the VAE model used for encoding and decoding images to and from latent space.

-Think of Load Checkpoint as the power source of a circuit, generating three distinct currents: model, vae, and clip.
+Think of Load Checkpoint as the power source of a circuit, generating three distinct currents: model, VAE, and clip.
 By connecting wires to corresponding nodes, you can activate their functions.

 Note that some models may not include VAE, which may result in node not having VAE output.

 <br>